micro-analytics/micro-analytics-cli/README.md

 [![Build Status](https://travis-ci.org/mxstbr/micro-analytics.svg?branch=master)](https://travis-ci.org/mxstbr/micro-analytics)

-A tiny analytics server with less than 100 lines of code, easy to run and hack around on.
+A tiny analytics server with ~150 lines of code, easy to run and hack around on.
 It does one thing, and it does it well: count the views of something and making the views publicly accessible via an API.

 (there is currently no frontend to display pretty graphs, feel free to build one yourself!)